INTERNATIONAL CUSTOMERS - PLEASE READ BEFORE PLACING YOUR ORDER

 Saudi Arabia ("religious" items mentioning angels, Christ etc. are prohibited).

-Since Brexit in January all orders going to the EU now have to go through customs/border control and may be subject to extra charges which will have to be paid for before your order is released for delivery.
-You may also be asked for additional information, if so you can contact us at email@example.com and we will do our best to help provide what you need.
+EU customers: since Brexit, all orders going to the EU have to go through customs/border control and are subject to import charges/taxes which will have to be paid for before your order is released to you for delivery.
+(See link below for guidance from the European Commission).

 EU – VAT & customs duties

 - The taxes and duties depend on the contents’ value.
 The thresholds are as follows:

 o Goods between €10 to €22 and €150 may be subject to VAT and a clearance fee.

 o Goods above €150 may be subject to VAT, customs duties and a clearance fee.